polylang/polylang/readme.txt

 * Pro: Remove the possibility to translate ACF field groups
 * Pro: Add languages in ACF locations
 * Pro: Add translation of ACF labels in the strings translations page
+* Pro: Fix incorrect count of translated strings when importing strings translations
 * Pro: Fix incorrect translation when an XLIFF import updates a term sharing its slug
 * Pro: Fix term hierarchy with machine translation
+* Pro: Fix indented items of a list block not translated with machine translation
 * Pro: Fix navigation block inserted in the wrong language
 * Update plugin updater to 1.9.4
 * Add translation of widgets custom html in strings translations #1423